-In Autumn 2018, artist and film-maker Ed Webb-Ingall brings together the Local History Group from the Southwark Pensioners Centre and the South London Gallery’s Art Assassins to respond to the provocation: ‘what was your first political act?’
+In Autumn 2018 artist and filmmaker Ed Webb-Ingall brought together the Local History Group from the Southwark Pensioners Centre and the South London Gallery’s Art Assassins to respond to the provocation: ‘what was your first political act?’

 Using Carry Gorney’s 1977 film Sweet 16 as inspiration, the two groups will interrogate this question together and develop a new short film to be screened in the Fire Station Archive exploring the value of intergenerational exchange and the weight of our political actions over time.